louis-hildebrand/sirop-hls/README.md

 So, for example, map_40.v in the Aetherling repository (which has a latency of 40 cycles and a throughput of 5 elements per cycle) was renamed to map_5.v.

 To run these, first create a Python virtual environment and install the required dependencies.
+The scripts were developed and tested with Python 3.10.
 ```shell
 python3 -m venv .venv
 source .venv/bin/activate